-In addition to the above forms of review, you can often complain to a complaints body such as the relevant Ombudsman.
-However, an Ombudsman is usually a last resort – you should exhaust other merits or judicial review options first.
-The Ombudsman investigates complaints about decisions of government officers and agencies, as well as systemic issues, and has a discretion as to whether or not any complaint should be investigated.
+In addition to the above forms of review, you can often complain to a complaints body such as the relevant ombudsman.
+However, an ombudsman is usually a last resort – you should exhaust other merits or judicial review options first.
+Ombudsmen investigate complaints about decisions of government officers and agencies, as well as systemic issues, and can decide whether or not any complaint should be investigated.

-It is best to try to solve the problem directly with the relevant agency first before approaching an Ombudsman.
-After the investigation, the Ombudsman will make a report but cannot directly overturn the original decision or substitute their decision for that under review.
-The functions of the state and Commonwealth Ombudsmen are discussed in Taking a problem to an ombudsman.
+It is best to try to solve the problem directly with the relevant agency first before approaching an ombudsman.
+After the investigation, an ombudsman will make a report but cannot directly overturn the original decision or substitute their decision for that under review.
+The functions of the state and Commonwealth ombudsmen are discussed in Taking a problem to an ombudsman.

 When deciding whether or not to challenge a decision:

 Find out the time limits for the steps that may be required (e.g. requests for reasons or applications for merits review or judicial review).
 Some time limits are strict and cannot be extended.

 Try to find out who has exercised power and under what alleged authority (e.g. was the power delegated?).
 Find out who has had carriage of the case (this may be a different person).
 Find out whether the decision-maker may be able to reconsider the case.
 Also, check whether the decision-maker actually had proper authority.
 Ask for the written delegation or authority or appointment (sometimes called an “instrument”) and check whether it covers the particular decision made (e.g. check the date, signature, name of officer and section of the relevant Act, etc.).
 It is important to check this as early as possible.